 AMP is party to a Credit Agreement, dated as of May 3, 2017 (the "Line of Credit"), with a syndicate of commercial banks led by Royal Bank of Canada, with a total available line of \$600 million, which total availability, subject to certain conditions, may be increased to \$850 million.
 The current expiration date of the Line of Credit is May 2, 2022.
-AMP may, subject to certain limitations, borrow directly on the Line of Credit or request the issuance of letters of credit against the Line of Credit to support its operations, to provide interim financing for its projects and to pay its obligations to TEA and TEA Solutions, including capital contributions and guarantees.
-As of November 1, 2017, \$375,534,000 had been drawn or reserved on the Line of Credit, approximately \$338.5 million of which is supported by Member commitments, such as the draws on the Line of Credit used to finance payments made in accordance with the NextEra PPA and those evidenced as Subordinated Obligations and issued from time-to-time under the Indenture and comparable draws on the Line of Credit used to refund obligations or provide working capital for other AMP projects.
-See "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2017A BONDS - Subordinated Obligations" and "- Other Projects - JV 1, 2, 4, 5 and 6; Combustion Turbine Project", "- Combined Hydroelectric Projects", "- Meldahl Hydroelectric Project", "- Napoleon Solar Project."
+AMP may, subject to certain limitations, borrow directly on the Line of Credit or request the issuance of letters of credit against the Line of Credit to support its operations, to provide interim financing for its projects and to pay its obligations to TEA, TEA Solutions, AMPT and HCI, including capital contributions and guarantees.
+As of October 1, 2021, approximately \$375.3 million had been drawn or reserved on the Line of Credit, approximately \$332.2 million of which is supported by Member commitments, such as the draws on the Line of Credit that are evidenced as subordinated obligations and issued from time-to-time under the Indenture and comparable draws on the Line of Credit used to refund obligations or provide working capital for other AMP projects.
+See "OTHER PROJECTS - JV 2, 4, 5 and 6; Combustion Turbine Project", "- AMPGS", "- Prairie State Energy Campus", "- Combined Hydroelectric Projects, "- Meldahl Hydroelectric Project", "- Greenup Hydroelectric Project", "- Solar Electricity Prepayment Project" and "- Napoleon Solar Project" below.
+Included in each amount is a draw on the Line of Credit in the amount of \$168,500,000 to make a loan (the "Prairie State Loan") to provide funds to refund certain outstanding Prairie State Bonds (as defined below) on September 9, 2021.
+The Prairie State Loan was paid off with the proceeds of a series of Prairie State Bonds, which closed on November 3, 2021, on November 4, 2021.
+See "OTHER PROJECTS -Prairie State Energy Campus".